nadaanbaalak/scienaptic-ai/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## To Run Locally
-Clone the project
+Clone the project.<br/>
-Run "npm i" to install all the required node modules Run "npm start" to run the project and navigate to localhost:3000
+Run "npm i" to install all the required node modules.<br/>
+Run "npm start" to run the project and navigate to localhost:3000.<br/>

 ## Available Scripts